trisuaso/reva/book/src/filters.md

 Formats arguments according to the specified format

-The *second* argument to this filter must be a string literal (as in normal Rust).
-The two arguments are passed through to [`format!()`] by the Askama code generator, but the order is swapped to support filter composition.
+The _second_ argument to this filter must be a string literal (as in normal Rust).
+The two arguments are passed through to [`format!()`] by the Reva code generator, but the order is swapped to support filter composition.

 ```text